codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/shared-configuration.md

 ## Using shared environment variables

-Each pipeline has a set of environment variables that can be defined in its configuration screen.
+Each pipeline has a set of environment variables that can be defined in the *Workflow* screen.
+To import a shared configuration open the pipeline editor, and from the tabs on the right side select *VARIABLES*.
+Then click the gear icon to *Open Advanced Options*:

 {% include
 image.html